ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 +501.
 This achieves the looping effect so that cell values 751, 1001, 1251 and so on will have a pcv of 501.

+After cell key perturbation is applied, a threshold is applied so that any counts below the threshold will be suppressed (set to missing).
+The user can specify the value for the threshold, but if they do not, the default value of 10 will be applied.
+Setting the threshold to zero would mean no suppression is applied.

 As well as specifying the level of perturbation, the ptable can also be used to apply rounding, and a threshold for small counts.
-The example ptable supplied with this method, ptable_10_5, applies the 10_5 rule (supressing values less then 10 and rounding others to the nearest 5) for record keys in range 0-255.
+The example ptable supplied with this method, ptable_10_5, applies the 10_5 rule (supressing values less than 10 and rounding others to the nearest 5) for record keys in the range 0-255.

 ### Assumptions & Vailidity